questdb/documentation/clients/ingest-c-and-cpp.md

 :::note

-This sectionis for the QuestDB C++ client.
-For the QuestDB C Client, scroll down in this document.
+This section is for the QuestDB C++ client.

+For the QuestDB C Client, see the below seciton.

 :::